Colin Powell once famously said, “A good leader is someone whose people will follow him or her…if only out of curiosity.”

 – Julie Garlikov, Vice President of Marketing and Retail Sales, Nuvesse Skin Therapies

-Testing without a willingness to constantly iterate and improve is pointless, so constant optimization is a defining characteristic of data-driven marketing.
+Testing without a willingness to constantly iterate and improve is pointless, so constant optimization is a defining characteristic of marketing.

 An inherent accountability for ROI and efficiency is something today’s CMOs have to deal with in a way that previous CMOs didn’t.